Barn Cleaning Winter Prep Step-by-Step

 Barn Cleaning Winter Prep Step By Step

 You can either make a list of repairs or fix issues as you spot them.
-To close up a hole, you can simply nail a scrap piece of wood to cover it.
+Keep it simple, to close up a hole, you can simply nail a scrap piece of wood to cover it.
 This works surprisingly well and will even hold up for years.

 How do I secure my barn for winter?